 Her disappearance launched a police search.
 But in the process of looking, investigators stumbled upon the bodies of four missing women along a quarter-mile stretch of Oak Beach, eventually identified as Amber Lynn Costello, Melissa Barthelemy, Maureen Brainard-Barnes, and Megan Waterman—all sex workers who had gone missing.
 Over time, the investigation grew, and at least 10 victims are now tied to the “Long Island Serial Killer” or LISK.

-Criminal profiler John Kelly tells A&E Real Crime that evidence from the crime scene points to a highly organized killer, possibly a former police officer.
+Criminal profiler John Kelly tells A&E True Crime that evidence from the crime scene points to a highly organized killer, possibly a former police officer.

 “When you look at this situation: where this person deposited all the bodies… this is somebody who was pretty sophisticated,” says Kelly.
 And although there have been no new murders attributed to the case in years, Kelly doesn’t believe the killer would stop unless he were apprehended, incapacitated or killed.